 Speech & Language Therapy

-In South London
+In South London.

 I try to maximise FUN and the experience of success, minimise the sense of failure, and build CONFIDENCE.
+I define my therapy goals on what a child can say, not on what he or she can't say.

 I have been trained as a speech and language therapist and as a linguist.